hepplerj/Dissertation/introduction.dissertation.Heppler.md

 What gives rise to the environmental movement in the Santa Clara Valley are the spatial and cultural politics stemming from high--tech industrialization.
 The metropolitan region of the Santa Clara Valley allows for an important inquiry into postwar environmentalism.
 The Bay Area in many respects anticipated the environmental politics that played out on the national stage.
 Ten years before federal laws regulated clean air, water contamination, and the preservation of open space, environmental political actors in the Bay Area organized to preserve their quality of life, the preservation of landscapes, and formed critiques of environmental degradation.

 This work is about grassroots politics produced by environmental catastrophes, suburbanization, the interplay between local and national in the emergence of an unified environmental movement in American politics.
 The conceptualization of different landscapes resulted from different visions and perceptions of the region.
 This study will chronicle the landscapes through a narrative of the area.
 This is not a history of prominent people often attributed to the creation of Silicon Valley---the veritable household names of David Packard, William Hewlett, Robert Noyce, and Steve Jobs.
 Instead, this is a story of the land, air, and water in one of the United States' major population centers and the people that live there.
-The story is about the tension between *intent* and *actual* use of land use, and how different ideas for the use of land informed the shape of the land itself.
+The story is about the tension between *intent* and *actual* use of land, and how different ideas for the use of land informed the shape of the land itself.

-Historians of the American West have noted the importance of the "information revolution" to the coastal California's development, but have done little to dive into the history.
+Historians of the American West have noted the importance of the "information revolution" to coastal California's development, but have done little to dive into the history.
 William Robbins noted almost two decades ago the "explosive expansion of the high--tech sector" that there existed "a new rural West---centered in the information revolution" were transforming urban prosperity and suburban poverty.^[@robbins1996newwest.]
 Earl Pomeroy's posthumously published *The Far West in the Twentieth Century* includes a brief history of the semiconductor industry and its outgrowth from military investments.^[@pomeroy2008west.]
 John Findlay was among the first western historians to place Silicon Valley into historical context, writing about how people created, and were affected by, urban culture.
 In particular, Findlay analyzes how urban environments were planned, built, managed, and used, and how inhabitants made sense of cities.
 Findlay's analysis used Silicon Valley as one of his case studies, focusing on Stanford University and suburban landscapes to understand the ways that residents used the pastoralism of the university as a retreat from the chaos of urbanization.
 Margaret O'Mara extended the story in one of her case studies analyzing the success and failure of places that attempted to replicate Silicon Valley's success.
 O'Mara focused on how Stanford University played an important role in shaping land--use policies in Palo Alto and surrounding communities, and contextualizing the reasons behind Silicon Valley's success owing to pleasant climate, a white--collar workforce, the space to expand suburban areas, and proximity to a research university.
 Geographer AnnaLee Saxenian compared the differences between the Bay Area's Silicon Valley and Boston's Route 128.[^cf10]

 Other writers and observers have attempted to draw lessons from Silicon Valley's growth and development, but those works have targeted audiences interested in the entrepreneurs famous to the region.
 Tech journalist Robert Cringely, biographer Walter Isaacson, journalist Michael S. Malone and other popular writers have highlighted the importance of specific individuals in shaping the technology industry, but such works tend to celebrate individuals and companies rather than contextualize the Valley's history.[^cf11] Historians of business have offered more nuanced approaches to the Valley's history.^[See, especially, @berlin2001noyce.]